 The city of Malmö is a compact place, where everything is within walking distance.
 National Geographic even named it one of their Best Trips of 2018.
 The architecture is stunning; the cuisine is varied and imaginative; the castle is the oldest in Sweden and the people are so bloody lovely and helpful.
-And, we promise, you can experience all of it in just 36 hours.
+And, we promise, you can experience all of it in just 36 hours or even on a Copenhagen to Malmo day trip if you’re short on time.
 A great resource for more information is Visit Sweden.

 Where to Stay in Malmö

-There are plenty of great hotels in Malmö, but after doing some research we settled on the Story Hotel Studio Malmö.
+Once you get from Copenhagen to Malmö, there are plenty of great hotels to choose from, but after doing some research we settled on the Story Hotel Studio Malmö.
 They’re located right on the waterfront just north of the city centre and provide a fantastic, reasonably-priced 4-Star experience.
 The rooms are cosy, with this stripped-down hipster wood-and-concrete aesthetic, and a massive TV with an Apple TV device which allows you to use Miracasrt and stream from your phone for some hotel Netflixing (add the chill at your own discretion).
 They also have hotels in Stockholm and Sundbyberg.

 The hotel’s fourteenth floor is a rooftop restaurant in a Japanese aesthetic which serves sushi and cocktails in the evening.
 It also has a breakfast buffet for all guests which includes a lot of damn good fruits, meats, cheeses, and croissants.
 The cocktails you can get all have a Japanese twist in both name and ingredient (mixed with Japanese whiskeys and sake).